 Developing knowledge, diagnostics, and therapeutics to improve the care of children with critical illnesses, painful conditions, and those undergoing anesthesia-sedation.

-Improving the immediate health and developmental trajectory of children.
+The Department of Child and Adolescent Psychiatry and Behavioral Sciences' research aims to improve the immediate health and developmental trajectory of children.

 Encompassing dynamic clinical, laboratory-based, and translational research programs to discern the mechanisms of pediatric diseases.